 We want to see your winning Bingo cards!
 Just take a screenshot of your card; post your pic and tag us @CollegeXpress on Twitter, Facebook, or Instagram (or email us at email@example.com); and let us know what school you were touring virtually.
 We’ll send any Bingo winners some CollegeXpress swag for all your hard work.

 All the cool kids are playing

 We recently sent out an email about Virtual Campus Visit Bingo to some of our registered users, and we've had so many winners so far!
 Lauren toured King's College and got five in a row.
 Kristin explored Case Western Reserve University's website and got Bingo through a combination of webinars and virtual tours.
 Zander attended a virtual info session with Presbyterian College and won.
 And Hannah told us, "I was already searching up University of Louisville when I got the email, so I figured why not.
 I never knew they had a pool or let alone a swim team.
 I am super excited!"
-Nice job, you guys!
+Nice job, everyone!

-If you’re looking for other things to do on your virtual campus tours, check out our Essential Campus Visit Questions List to see what you can ask admission officers and current students over email or chat.
+If you’re looking for other things to do on your virtual campus tours, check out our List of Essential Campus Visit Questions to see what you can ask admission officers and current students over email or chat.
 You can also visit our COVID-19 resources page to find more ways to pass the time.
 Have fun and good luck!